Bitcoin has dropped about 20% since landmark US spot ETFs began trading

 The disposals by FTX potentially remove a supply overhang, suggesting that the “intense selling pressure from GBTC may soon subside,” Farrell added.

-Tokens such as Ether and BNB struggled in Asia on Tuesday along with Bitcoin, the largest digital asset, which is some $30,000 below its 2021 pandemic-era record of almost $69,000.
+Tokens such as Ether and BNB also fell sharply along with Bitcoin, the largest digital asset, which is roughly $30,000 below its 2021 pandemic-era record of almost $69,000.

+“GBTC outflows have created a dynamic in the market that needs to be normalized before we will see true price discovery,” said Leah Wald, chief executive officer of digital-asset investment firm Valkyrie Investments.

 Comments - Please login in order to comment.